 reenah Golden, Founder/Artistic Director/Creative executive Officer

-Though The Avenue Blackbox Theatre and Avenue Children's Theatre Project currently operates with a staff of online part time employee, Founder of the Dream, Reenah Golden always explains faithfully that, "we are most definitely fueled by love."
+Though The Avenue Blackbox Theatre and Avenue Children's Theatre Project currently operates with a staff one employee and severl artist contractors and volunteers.
+As Founder of the Dream, Reenah Golden always explains faithfully that, "we are most definitely fueled by love."
 The dedicated collaborators, mentors, and contributing artists who are all gems in their own right are too numerous to name but here are some familiar faces you surely have seen working to make this dream a sustainable reality!